Calculate Lx/Tx ratios from a given set of CW-OSL curves assuming late light

 Details

-The integrity of the chosen values for the signal and background integral is checked by the function; the signal integral limits have to be lower than the background integral limits.
+The function checks the integrity of the values chosen for the signal and background integrals; the signal integral limits have to be lower than the background integral limits.
 If a vector is given as input instead of a data.frame, an artificial data.frame is produced.
 The error calculation is done according to Galbraith (2002).

 example due to zero-signal, and therefore a division of 0 by 0), these NaN